auth0/Guardian.Android/README.md

         .execute();
 ```

-or you can also execute the request in a background thread
+Or, you can also execute the request in a background thread:

 ```java
 guardian